opentargets/ot-ui-apps/packages/ui/src/components/Plot/README.md

 - custom marks - e.g.custom shapes or images for points.
 - since data can be any iterable, should also allow tick values (when actually used since can be transformed by `values`) to be any iterable rather than just an array
 - end channels: front, facet (or row/column), ...
+- larger capture zone for hover/selection of mark

 ## Examples/Tests